How to Teach Homeschool Science Without Textbooks

 Your Public Library is a Gold Mine

 With notes in hand, it’s time to do some research.
-The first thing you want to do is to use the keywords you found earlier and input them into your public library’s catalog search bar.
+You first want to use the keywords you found earlier and input them into your public library’s catalog search bar.

 You may also want to filter your searches.
 Below, I filtered the target audience (juvenile), language (English), library branch, and literary form (non-fiction).
 This gave me 11 resources to choose from.